Four Tips to Help Single Moms Eliminate Debt

-Now let's talk about the escape plan.
+Now let's talk about your debt elimination action plan.
 One cannot simply say they're going to eliminate debt and poof, debt-be-gone.
 Make a plan.
 Start by writing out your desired outcome and consider giving yourself a realistic time frame; especially considering the amount of debt you may have.
 I personally recommend giving yourself a year and go from there.
 Now onto the 4 steps to get on the road to financial stability.

 Go through at least 3 months of bank statements and write out your disposable expenses.
 Average out how much you spend on items in clothing, entertainment, debts (credit cards and loans), grocery, restaurants.
 This will get you thinking about where you are right now, and help you identify your goals.